V15hnu24/FluxKart-Identity-Reconciliation/README.md

    ```bash
    npm install
    ```

-3. Configure the PostgreSQL database connection in `src/database/connect.ts`.

 ## Database Schema

 Use the SQL schema from `utils/contact-schema.sql` to create the `Contact` table and the necessary trigger for updating the `updatedAt` column.